LEEANQIAN/STATS-131-group-project/README.md

 - Chen chen
 - Yaqiong Liu

-# The data con be obtained from:
+# The data can be obtained from:
 https://www.kaggle.com/harlfoxem/housesalesprediction

 This is a dataset about house sales price in King County.